NYU Courant's Women in Computing (WinC)

-Welcome to Spring 2013 semester!
-We have a lot of great events planned for the semester, come and learn about our new exciting events such as the High School Outreach event, Recruiting events, and Demo Days!
+Welcome to Spring 2015 semester!
+We have a lot of great events planned for the semester, come and learn about our new exciting events such as technical interview prep, recruiting events, and coffee hours!
 Check the events page for updated information.
 Unless otherwise noted, WinC events are open to students of all genders and fields of study who support women in computing and technology fields.

 Join and become active in WinC:

 There are many wonderful benefits of getting involved in WinC.
 This is an opportunity to get to know your fellow students, CS faculty and meet with professionals from Google, IBM, Microsoft, Goldman Sachs and many other companies.
 You will learn about scholarships, internships, fulltime jobs, ideas for research and also CS conferences.
 You will acquire leadership skills and you will also work closely with NYU faculty and professionals from amazing companies.
+Also, let us know if you would be in interested in becoming an officer for WinC (Email us at wincinfo[at]cs.nyu.edu).
 So, get involved today!